-This past week, the “sustainerati” gathered for GreenBiz20 in the heart of the Arizona desert.
+This past week, the “sustainerati” got out of the office and gathered for GreenBiz20 in the heart of the Arizona desert.
 This conference is where sustainability leaders converge to share break-through innovations, best practices, and hard lessons learned.
 It’s like going back to grad school and participating in group therapy over three days.
 It’s one of my favorite events of the year, in large part because the people in this room are the courageous souls who first used WeSpire.

 One of the most gregarious and entertaining speakers was Temple Grandin, the animal behaviorist and industrial designer who has used her own experience with autism to develop systems to relieve anxiety in humans and animals.
 A key point she made, repeatedly, was that the suits need to get out of the office.
 “I don’t care what industry it is,” Grandin said, to resounding clapping from the crowd.
 “They need to find out what’s going on on the ground.”